MethmaLochanie/concurrent-bathroom-stall-management-system/README.md

+⚠ Notice

+This project is proprietary.
+No use, reproduction, modification, or distribution of this software or its source code is allowed without explicit written permission from the author, Methma Lochanie Rathnayaka.

+If you wish to reference this work or request usage permissions, please contact the author directly.

+Unauthorized use will be considered a violation of copyright and may lead to legal action.

 # Bathroom Stall Management System

 This Java project simulates a concurrent bathroom stall management system where multiple users (employees and students) compete for access to a limited number of bathroom stalls.
 The system demonstrates the implementation of concurrent programming concepts using Java's concurrency utilities.